-There is Another Way To Get Rid Of Ads-limit Caused By Invalid Traffic.
+There is Another Proven Way To Get Rid Of Google Adsense Ad Limit Caused By Invalid Traffic.

 Now, this was made known by a blogger friend who tested this and it worked on his website.

 He decided to share, while I also decided to share with you guys. after all, there’s love in sharing.